 Jones, 63, has never run for public office.
 Born into a working class Alabama family of steelworkers and miners, he attended Fairfield High School during the time of Alabama's public school desegregation and went on to study government and law.

-Here are the other things to know about the Democratic candidate.
+Here are the other things to know about the Democratic Senator.

 He was named U.S. Attorney by Bill Clinton